-- (a) procedures are in place to identify, assess, prevent or contain material known risks, and these procedures are operating effectively throughout the authority - (b) a monitoring process is in place to review regularly the effectiveness of risk management. - (c) managers know that they are responsible for managing relevant risks and are provided with relevant information on risk management initiatives - (d) provision is made for losses that might result from the risks that remain - (e) procedures are in place to investigate claims within required timescales - (f) acceptable levels of risk are determined and insured against where appropriate - (g) the authority has identified business continuity plans for implementation in the event of disaster that results in significant loss or damage to its resources.
+- procedures are in place to identify, assess, prevent or contain material known (a) risks, and these procedures are operating effectively throughout the authority - (b) a monitoring process is in place to review regularly the effectiveness of risk management. - (c) managers know that they are responsible for managing relevant risks and are provided with relevant information on risk management initiatives - (d) provision is made for losses that might result from the risks that remain - (e) procedures are in place to investigate claims within required timescales - acceptable levels of risk are determined and insured against where (f) appropriate - the authority has identified business continuity plans for implementation in the (g) event of disaster that results in significant loss or damage to its resources.

-To offer insurance cover to schools in accordance with Fair Funding arrangements.
+To offer insurance cover to schools.

-To effect corporate insurance cover, through external insurance and internal funding, and to negotiate all claims in consultation with other officers, where necessary.
+To effect corporate insurance cover, through external insurance and internal funding. and to negotiate all claims in consultation with other officers, where necessary.